 If you think that sounds crazy, you're not alone.
 Many Russian insiders believe he's worth MUCH, MUCH more.
 They believe Putin has used his power over the last decade to build large, hidden ownership stakes in several multi-billion dollar commodity firms.
 In 2013, one of his most vocal critics asserted that these secret stakes would give Putin a net worth of $40 – $70 billion.
 That's quite a big difference from "less than $500,000."

-As of this writing, $70 billion would make Putin the third-richest person on the planet, behind #2 Warren Buffett ($73 billion), and #1 Bill Gates ($86 billion).
+As of this writing, $70 billion would make Putin the seventh-richest person on the planet, behind Mark Zuckerberg, Warren Buffett, Bernard Arnault, Amancio Ortega, Bill Gates and Jeff Bezos.

 But it turns out, $70 billion may even be a gross underestimate.

 A prominent Russian finance expert named Bill Browder announced on CNN that he believes Putin is worth at least $200 billion.
 Browder is a hedge fund manager who, until recently, was the largest foreign investor in Russia.
 Browder explained his reasoning:

 "The first eight or 10 years of Putin's reign over Russia, it was about stealing as much money as he could.
 And some people, including myself, believe that he's the richest man in the world…with hundreds of billions of dollars of wealth that was stolen from Russia."

 When pressed to estimate his approximate net worth, Browder responded:

 "I believe that it's $200 billion.
 After 14 years in power of Russia, and the amount of money that the country has made, and the amount of money that hasn't been spent on schools and roads and hospitals and so on, all that money is in property, bank–Swiss bank accounts–shares, hedge funds, managed for Putin and his cronies."